 Periwinkle has been used in medicine to treat colds, coughs, sore throat and diabetes.

 It was also used to heal eye and lung infections.

 Vinca Plant Data

 Vinca comes in shades of pink, purple, red and white.

-Vinca range in size from dwarf species that grow only about 10 cm (4 inches) tall to the larger types which can grow up to 60 cm (2 ft) in height.
+These plants range in size from dwarf species that grow only about 10 cm (4 inches) tall to larger types which can grow up to 60 cm (2 ft) in height.